abdn-ai-soc/teachableMachineTutorial/README.md

 **Teachable Machine Node** allows for  image classification models trained in Teachable Machine to be loaded into a Node.JS project, and you can even use your own image to test your classifier!.

-For now, Teachable Machine Node holds support only for image models, but we won't stop here.
-Check out the [Roadmap](#Roadmap) of what comes next!

 # Install

 - Once this github repository has been cloned into your visual studio code, open up the terminal by finding the "View" tab in the navigation bar, and selecting "Terminal".